 Students should have a strong background in pre-university chemistry, e.g. at least 65% or better in Chem 3202.

 All students enrolled in chemistry courses are required to complete Science 1807 (Safety in Science Lab).
 No tuition is charged for this course.

-Required Text and Material Information for Spring 2018
+Required Text and Material Information for Fall 2018

 The textbook and packages come with the Mastering Chemistry and Learning Catalytics Access Code which is required for online assignments and in-class participation.

 **Important note: If you purchase a used book and are taking this course for the first time, be careful that you consider the pricing below since if you buy a used book, you will be required to purchase additionally a separate and new Mastering Chemistry access code at $66 (online purchase) followed by a Learning Catalytics access code at $12 US/6 months or $20 US/12 months (online purchase) for use in this course.
 Note that the Mastering Chemistry code and Learning Catalytics codes cannot be purchased used.

 Course Materials available in bookstore as follows:

 Loose Leaf Version + Mastering with ebook Code $120